svenmalvik/svenmalvik.com/_posts/2021-02-02-azure-naming-conventions.md

 ## Use Prefix and Postfix

-Use prefix or suffix to add clarity to resource names.
+One option is to use prefix or suffix to add clarity to resource names.
 I'm a fan of having at least the following elements as part of a resource name: `environment`, `resource type` and `workload`.
+Another option is to use a suffix and a randomized string that is based on the resource group.
+Use tags complementary for context like environment, etc. This will help for resources which needs global unique names.
 As infrastructure as code is nowadays a common approach to manage resources, naming conventions are easy to implement.
 [Get more details about how naming conventions can look like](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/resource-naming?WT.mc_id=AZ-MVP-5004080).

 ## Policy